 The Sonata is marketed as a mid-size, but its exterior dimensions push the larger limit compared to the Toyota Camry, Honda Accord and Ford Fusion.
 Indeed, measured by total enclosed space, the Sonata sneaks in at the bottom of the government's large-sedan class.

-The Hybrid's front end shows much of the same shapes and sculpting, but gets an entirely different and quite striking grille treatment, with an oversized, hexagonal opening split by an oversized horizontal bar.
-Hyundai wants everyone to know that this Sonata is something special.
-The Hybrid's headlights make a similar statement, highlighted with a string of LED running lights laced around the projector beam lenses.
+The Hybrid's front end has shown much of the same shapes and sculpting, but got an entirely different and quite striking grille treatment, with an oversized, hexagonal opening split by an oversized horizontal bar.
+Hyundai wanted everyone to know that this Sonata is something special.

 Another knife edge crease cuts across the bottom of the doors just above the rocker panels, before leapfrogging the rear wheelwells to melt into the rear bumper.
-On the Hybrid, a chrome strip accents this crease.
 All three tire sizes fill perfectly circular wheelwells, giving the Sonata a balanced front to rear proportion.

 Inside the Sonata, the general impact is more toward a luxury look and feel than the cost consciousness of Hyundais past.
 A re-alignment of features for 2013 means that all Sonatas feature Bluetooth telephone connectivity, while all but the base GLS come standard with heated front seats.
-The navigation system features a new, high-resolution WVGA touchscreen for 2013.
+The navigation system features a high-resolution WVGA touchscreen.

 Instruments are tastefully done and easy to read with a glance, save for bright sunny days when the hood fails to shield the bottom half of the tachometer and speedometer housings.
 The buttons and knobs populating the center stack of all three trim levels clearly communicate their function and are spaced properly for ease of use.
 The optional rearview camera's guidelines bend as the steering wheel turns, a very useful tweak that some high end sedans still lack.